Claude Code Alternatives

 • Less polished as a general assistant outside AWS context

-• Pro pricing on par with Claude Pro without the broader capability
+• Pro pricing on par with Claude Pro without broader capability

 Free